 Following transplanting supplying amine nitrogen is a good way to encourage root development and quick establishment.
 However when conventional amine sources such as urea are applied they are rapidly converted into nitrates by microorganisms meaning the plant receives mainly nitrate.

 Levity have developed LimiN, a chemistry that keeps nitrogen in the amine form.
-LimiN is used to make Levity’s stabilised amine products such as Lono.
+LimiN is used to make Levity’s stabilised amine products such as Lono and Elona.
 These products are very effective at establishing transplants.
 Here we showcase some research presented at the 2019 NFJ Horticulture Conference.

 The picture below shows a lettuce germinated with conventional amine N (left) and with Levity’s stabilised amine nitrogen (right).
 There are clear and obvious differences in root architecture from very early in the plants development.